peterreschke987/Socialization-of-Emotions/README.md

    2) From Git Bash, navigate to the desired installation location and run

    		```git clone https://github.com/sreschke/Socialization-of-Emotions.git```

+   3) FIXME: What packages need to be installed with pip?

 ## Running the code
 1) In Anaconda Prompt run

    		```python word_count.py```

 2) Follow the prompts from the script